BGospel Magazine espagnol

 For further study

-Here are seven other names Jesus called himself in the gospels (all from the NIV).
+Here are seven other names Jesus called himself in the (all from the NIV).
 What do you think they meant to his early listeners – and what do they mean to us today?

 1. the groom